MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/console/utilities.md

 Use para parar de quebrar o método ou use a interface do usuário `undebug(method)` para desativar todos os pontos de interrupção.

-Para obter mais informações sobre pontos de interrupção, navegue até Como pausar seu código com pontos [de interrupção no Microsoft Edge DevTools][DevtoolsJavascriptBreakpoints].
+Para obter mais informações sobre pontos de interrupção, navegue até [How to pause your code with breakpoints in Microsoft Edge DevTools][DevtoolsJavascriptBreakpoints].

 ---